apremprojects/projects/expedition/romi_robot/README.md

 Microcontroller->Pi -> The microcontroller tells the Pi about the motor "throttle" strength, the ACTUAL motor velocity (it is never perfect, there is a little bit of fluctuation), it's busy status (is it too busy with commands to accept a new one), and more information.

 **What does the Microcontroller do?**
-    The Microcontroller runs a firmware developed using the Arduino IDE and Arduino language.
+    The microcontroller runs a firmware developed using the Arduino IDE and Arduino language.
 It is based off C/C++, but has some custom tweaks to make it run better on microcontrollers.
 Compared to regular C/C++, it is missing many features (like resizable vectors).
-The Arduino's task is to wait for commands, and upon recieving them, send its status (wheel velocity, wheel "throttle", time units (or ticks), business (can it accept more commands?), and more).
+The Arduino's task is to wait for commands, and upon recieving them, send its status (wheel velocity, wheel "throttle", time units (or ticks), busyness (can it accept more commands?), and more).

 **Romi Robot projects**
 Here is a comprehensive description of my Romi Robot projects.